ClarePhang/CMSIS-DAP/README.md

 CMSIS-DAP
 ============================
+The mbed interface reference application named CMSIS-DAP has been renamed [DAPLink is actively developed in a new repo](https://github.com/ARMmbed/DAPLink).

-The CMSIS-DAP project has been renamed to DAPLink and moved [here](https://github.com/mbedmicro/daplink).
-The CMSIS-DAP repo is obsolete and will be removed in the future.
+This repo is obsolete and will be removed in the future.